Lost Coast Challenge

 Transportation

 If traveling by air, fly into San Francisco International Airport (SFO) or Oakland International Airport (OAK).
 If you need a ride, let us know!
-We’ll meet at 8am at the REI Corte Madera in the North Bay.
-If traveling by car you are welcome to meet us at Shelter Cove and drive yourself if you prefer.
-We’ll convene at a designated meeting point at 1pm.
-From Shelter Cover, we will shuttle everyone to the Northern Terminus, Matolle Beach.
+We’ll meet at 8am at the Best Western Corte Madera Inn in the North Bay.
+If traveling by car you are welcome to meet us at the hotel to drop your car and ride with us (parking ok!), or you can drive yourself to Shelter Cove and we’ll meet you there.
+We’ll convene at a designated meeting point around 12pm in Garberville, CA. From there, we will shuttle everyone to the Lost Coast Trail’s northern terminus, Mattole Beach.

 Arrival time

-When scheduling flights or planning your drive, please allow enough time to arrive in Shelter Cove by 1pm or our Bay Area meet-up point by 8am.
+When scheduling flights or planning your drive, please allow enough time to arrive in Garberville by 12pm or our Bay Area meet-up point by 8am.

 Departure time

-We plan on exiting the trail and arriving back at Shelter Cove by 10-11am on the last day of hiking.
-After a group lunch, and some time to celebrate together, we’ll drive back to bay area.
-Expect to arrive at our original meet-up point between 6-8pm.
-If flying out that evening, we suggest booking a flight with departure after 10pm.
+Depending on the tides, we plan on exiting the trail and arriving back at Shelter Cove in the late morning or early afternoon on the last day of hiking.
+After a group lunch, and some time to celebrate together, we’ll drive back to Bay Area.
+Expect to arrive at our original Bay Area meet-up point between 6-8pm.
+If flying out that evening, we suggest booking a flight with departure after 9.45pm.

 WHAT YOU’LL NEED